josh-gree/mobile-agents/README.md

 ## Security

-The workflow only runs for issues created by:
-- Repository owners (`OWNER`)
-- Collaborators (`COLLABORATOR`)
-- Organisation members (`MEMBER`)

-Issues from external contributors will not trigger the workflow.
+The workflow only runs for issues created by the repository owner.
+Issues from anyone else will not trigger the workflow.

 ## Labels